kanaria69/Mainecoco/README.md

-## The first time I got a universal remote control I thought to myself, "This changes everything"
+## The urge to sing the Lion King song is just a whim away.